Who we are.

 Michigan International Prep School is a forward-thinking, K-12 virtual charter school.
-We're driven by a very simple idea: if it's good for the kids, it's good for us.
+We're driven by a very simple idea: no two kids are the same, and their education should reflect that.
 We're building a culture where students are seen as individuals with unique talents, unique challenges, and a unique future.
+We're doing something different - would you like to join us?

 We're rethinking what it means to learn online.
 Here are some of the ways we're using common sense to help our students succeed: